JamesSkemp/words/content/post/extended-itunes-track-class-for-php.md

 +++
-title = "Extended iTunes Track class for PHP" summary = "Having created a base class in PHP for an iTunes track, here's an extended class, with sample code." draft = false comments = true date = "2010-09-26T20:15:00-05:00"
+title = "Extended iTunes Track class for PHP" description = "Having created a base class in PHP for an iTunes track, here's an extended class, with sample code." draft = false comments = true date = "2010-09-26T20:15:00-05:00"